Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Why the Gifts if They had the Apostles?

 Despite the insistence of cessationists that these gifts ceased after the death of the last apostle, we can't help but notice that Tongues and prophecy, as well as other "supernatural" spiritual gifts, were going full-bore in the early church.
-This the same early church that had the Apostles and prophets among them, yet there were still these supernatural gifts widely distributed and practiced (He.
+This the same early church that had the Apostles and prophets among them, yet there were still these "supernatural" gifts widely distributed and practiced (He.
 2:4).

 Indeed, Paul was correcting and instructing the Corinthian church about these things, so of course he as an apostle was still on the scene.
 Why would Paul bother teaching about the gift of Tongues to edify and encourage (with interpretation) if the very Word was coming out of the Apostles' mouths?
-Why would a Prophecy or a Tongue be needed?
+Why would a any prophecy or a Tongue be needed?
 A first century church-goer could just directly ask an apostle about some mystery or spiritual truth.
 Or read the letters the apostles sent out.

 And why would Paul go into such detail explaining them if they were to pass away in a few years?
+Obviously, because Paul did not expect that these gifts would cease, so the church needed instruction regarding their proper use.

 Conclusion